floriankraemer/floriankraemer.github.io/_posts/2024-02-28-Use-Case-Tables.markdown

             2
         </td>
         <td>
-The system requests for the identification Of the library user requesting a loan.
+            The <b>system</b> requests for the identification Of the library user requesting a loan.
         </td>
     </tr>
         <tr>